 Our Compensation Committee consists of Messrs.
-Twomey, Campion, and Deignan, with Mr. Twomey serving as chair.
-The Board Directors intends to add at least one of the new directors immediately following the Annual Meeting and the Compensation Committee intends to appoint a new chair at that time.
+Leemputte, Campion, and Chung, with Mr. Leemputte serving as chair.
 Our Board of Directors has affirmatively determined that Messrs.
-Twomey and Campion currently meet the definition of "independent director" for purposes of serving on a Compensation Committee under NASDAQ rules.
+Leemputte, Campion, and Chung each meet the definition of "independent director" for purposes of serving on a Compensation Committee under NASDAQ rules.

 Our Board of Directors has adopted a written charter for the Compensation Committee.
-The Compensation Committee held three meeting during the 2016 fiscal year.
+The Compensation Committee held three meetings during the 2017 fiscal year.